chauser/CameraConfiguration/README.md

 but remember that changing these other parameters affect _all_ users of the camera.

 ### Setting stream defaults
 Remember that the stream default settings are the frame rate and mode from the camera's VideoMode and no compression.
-The defaults for a particular stream can be set either in robot code for the RoboRIO and on the Video Settings web page of the Raspberry Pi.
+The defaults for a particular stream can be set either in robot code for the roboRIO and on the Video Settings web page of the Raspberry Pi.
 Here's how to do it in code (there's no explicit WPILib documentation for this technique).
 ```
 Camera cam = new Camera(0);